KingArnaiz/servier/README.md

 ## Installation

 Servier can either be installed from PyPi via pip or from source (i.e., directly from this git repo).
-The PyPi version includes a vast majority of Chemprop functionality, but some functionality is only accessible when installed from source.
+The PyPi version includes a vast majority of Servier functionality, but some functionality is only accessible when installed from source.

 Both options require conda, so first install Miniconda from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).